Joohansson/NanoRPCProxy/README.md

 * Web apps with features activated by payments, wallet alert/tracking, payment listener, games, etc

 Demo clients for websocket is available for JS (web) and Node.js.
 More info in the "how to use" section.

 **Public websocket demo: https://api.nanos.cc/socket**

+Apart from increased security, NanoRPCProxy solves the scalability issue where a node can't serve too many clients and lets the node do what it's supposed to do, ie. process blocks as fast as possible.
+The system can be scaled up to serve thousands of clients with only one connection to the node per proxy server.

 ## Features
 * Fully customizable via a settings file
 * Supports any RPC command for any remote client; like wallets, exchanges, apps, games, bots or public API
-* Supports websocket subscriptions for block confirmations; like account tracking (multiple accounts allowed)
+* Supports websocket subscriptions for block confirmations; like account tracking (multiple accounts allowed) and public endpoint
 * Caching of certain request actions to lower the RPC burden
 * Limits the number of response objects, like the number of pending transactions
 * Slows down IPs that doing requests above limit (Overridden by purchased tokens)